-Option Action Name Type in the name of the WSDL Message.
-Documentation (Optional) Type in any notes you need for this element. ОК Click on this button to save the data entered and close the WSDL Message dialog.
-Cancel Click on this button to discard the data entered and close the 'WSDL Message' dialog.
-Help Click on this button to display this Help topic.
-UML This button is displayed when you are editing existing WSDL Message element information.
-UML
+Action Type in the name of the WSDL Message.
+(Optional) Type in any notes you need for this element.
+Click on this button to save the data entered and close the WSDL Message dialog.
+Click on this button to discard the data entered and close the 'WSDL Message' dialog.
+Click on this button to display this Help topic.
+This button is displayed when you are editing existing WSDL Message element information.
+Click on the button to open the UML Class 'Properties' dialog for the element.